Outpatients Department

 We provide outpatient clinics across a range of surgical and medical specialties, including:

 You will need a referral letter from your local general practitioner (GP) or specialty doctor to use this service.
-Please ask them to write you a referral letter explaining your medical history, relevant test results, X-ray results and what medicines you are taking.
+Your doctor will need to submit this referral electronically via Healthlink.
+Your referral will include your medical history, relevant test results, X-ray results and what medicines you are currently taking.

-We will then send you a letter in the post with the details of your appointment date, time and location.
-If an appointment cannot be made we will send you a letter confirming that you are on the outpatient waiting list for the next available appointment.
-Please let us know if your address and/or phone number changes.
+Once we receive this referral and accept it we will send you a letter with your appointment details.
+We will also send this to your doctor.
+If we cannot make an appointment for you, we will send you a letter confirming that you are on the waiting list for the next available appointment.

 Can I chose the day and time I attend the department for my appointment?